An open letter to Windy V Ho

 You invited me on a trip to Portugal and Spain then didn't want me there because you had lied to your BF and said I was not with you on that trip.
 But I didn't know about that lie, all I knew was you invited me on a trip then you acted like you didn't want me there.
 You didn't want any evidence I was traveling with you such as pictures of us together, and you seemed to only want me there to drive you around and pay for your meals.

 When I asked: "Do your friends know I am with you?"
 You didn't say, "Yes, of course they do, I tell everyone the same thing, the truth".
-Instead you said that some people knew you were traveling with me and some didn't. (why wouldn't you want some people to know we were traveling together?
+Instead, you said that some people knew you were traveling with me and some didn't. (why wouldn't you want some people to know we were traveling together?
 Were you ashamed of me?)
 Even that was a misleading lie, you didn't just fail to tell your bf I was with you, you outright lied to him and said I wasn't with you.
 Did you tell others that same lie?

 How you acted toward me on that trip made me feel sad.
-You saw I was sad and that stressed you out, so blamed that stress on me.
+You saw I was sad and that stressed you out, so you blamed that stress on me.
 I was not the problem, your lies and your attempt to cover them up was the problem.

 Not all your lies are just silly lies about personal relationships, sometimes you lie for your own economic benefit and to the economic determent of others.